CanInBad/BDCC_wiki/Bodyparts,-Species.md

 The easiest and the best way of doing so is copying one of the existing hairs and just changing the texture.
 That’s the best way to add any new bodypart too unless you wanna mess with create a custom mesh in blender.
 But if you need to do so - look at the `DollSkeleton.blend` file inside the `AssetsSource/character` folder, it has all the current meshes and animations.
 But if you just wanna swap the texture, this tutorial is for you.

 Open the game in the godot editor.
 Navigate to the `Player/Player3D/Parts/Hair` folder.
 Duplicate one of the folders and rename it to whatever you want.
-I will just dublicate `PonytailHair` and name it `RedPonytailHair`
+I will just duplicate `PonytailHair` and name it `RedPonytailHair`

 ![pic](https://user-images.githubusercontent.com/14040378/190865371-a64c5388-55dd-4f4b-a666-b133bbebeef4.png)